shufflrr/userguide/src/presentations-permissions.md

 ![Adding people to a group](img/presentations-permissions-groups-addusers.png)

 ### Give groups permissions
-Click the down-arrow on the right side of the folder name.
+Click the three dots next to the folder name.
 Select "Permissions."
-![Giving permissions to a folder](img/presentations-permissions.png) In the first box, type the name of the group who should have permissions to this folder.
+![Giving permissions to a folder](img/presentations-permissions.png) In the first box, type the person or group name that should have access to this folder.
 ![Search for the group you want to give permissions to](img/presentations-permissions-modal.png)
 * <a name="readOnlyPermissionSetup"></a>Select View Only, Read, Write, or Full Control.
 	* _View Only_:
 		* Users can ONLY VIEW & PRESENT from this folder.
 	NO copying, downloading, or editing, or using this material in new presentations.
-    * _Read_ means users can VIEW, PRESENT, and USE material in this folder in new presentations, but cannot EDIT slides in this folder.
+    * _Read_ means users can VIEW, PRESENT, and USE material in this folder in new presentations, but cannot UPLOAD to or DELETE files from this folder.
-    * _Write_  means users can VIEW, PRESENT, USE, and EDIT material in this folder.
+    * _Write_  means users can VIEW, PRESENT, USE, UPLOAD, DELETE, and EDIT material in this folder.
     * _Full Control_ means users can take ANY ACTION on material in the folder, as well as updating permissions on the folder itself.

 * For Read or Write, select whether this group can SHARE presentations or not.